Introduction to Frandum

 There are several commonly admitted definitions of what Frandum is, such as:

-In short, Frandum is a multi-user role-playing game based on an original medieval world, in which you play a character and will perform a lot of quests to try and lead them towards immortality, while leading yourself towards loads of fun.
+In short, Frandum is a multi-user role-playing game based on an original and open medieval world, in which you play a character and will perform a lot of quests to try and lead them towards immortality, while leading yourself towards loads of fun.

 A large part of the game is also taken by the communication aspect, in which you will talk with other players or with computer-driven inhabitants, trying to get clues, exchanging ideas, stuff, or simply going deeper into the skin of your own character.